alanguir/gdi-det-html-css/README.md

 # CORE  HTML/CSS

+This is Girl Develop It Detroit's Intro to HTML/CSS curriculum.
+It has been continually modified & improved by Cara Jo Miller, Nicole Rodriguez, Laura Eagin, and Leeann Drees.

-This is the official Girl Develop It Core HTML/CSS curriculum.
-It was developed through the contributions of Pamela Fox, Alexis Goldstein, Erin M. Kidwell, Izzy Johnston, and Jen Myers.
+This curriculum is a modification of the original Girl Develop It Core HTML/CSS curriculum, which was created through the contributions of Pamela Fox, Alexis Goldstein, Erin M. Kidwell, Izzy Johnston, and Jen Myers.

-The course is meant to be taught in 4 two-hour sections.
-Each of the slides and practice files are customizable according to the needs of a given class or audience.
+The course is meant to be taught in 2 four-hour sections.

 ## Classes

-### Class 1
+### Session 1 (session1.html)

-Introduction to HTML.
-What is it?
-Why does it matter?
-You will go through the basic history of HTML, including how it interacts with the browser and why that matters.
-Then you will discuss the layout of an HTML page, including html, body, head and nesting.
-Finally, you will go through many of the basic HTML elements.
-Students will begin to make a personal portfolio page with HTML elements and no styling.

-### Class 2
-Introduction to CSS.
-Colors?
-Styles?
-What?
-It's all true.
-And you thought we are going to make you live your life in black and white.

-You will go through most of the css styles, including font changes, layout, size, and color.
-You will show how to connect them to html selectors.
-The CSS file will be an external file.
+	- What is HTML?
+	- Anatomy of a Website
+	- Folder Structure
+	- Anatomy of an HTML Element
+	- Doctype + Head & Body Tags
+	- Nesting
+	- Elements: Paragraphs, Headings, Formatted Text, Links, Images, Line Breaks, Ordered & Unordered Lists, Tables
+	- Comments

+	- What is CSS?
+	- CSS Syntax
+	- Selectors: Elements, Child
+	- Properties: Color, Background-color, Font-family, Font-size
+	- Where to find fonts & colors
-Students will add CSS styling to their portfolio.
+	- Linking CSS to HTML

-### Class 3

-Introduction to divs, spans, ids and classes.
-You didn't think we would just leave you with paragraphs and lists did you?
-No, my friends.
-We are going to dive into these super valuable container elements.
-Then learn how to have id and class selectors in our CSS.
-Who wants all paragraphs to look the same.
-Students will start customizing their portfolio with all sorts of goodies.

-### Class 4

-Box model?
-Floating?
-Columns?
-What is this sorcery?
-You've brought people through the core of html and css.
-Now give them the next steps to be pros.
-Students will add columns, footers and headers to their portfolios.
+	- Cascading

+During Session 1, students create a simple HTML page and add minimal styling toward the end.

+Homework assignment: viewing source code & inspecting elements on favorite websites, + setting up for Session 2.

+### Session 2 (session2.html)

+	- Review
+	- HTML5 Structural Elements: header, main, aside, footer
+	- Inline vs. Block Elements
+	- Box Model
+	- CSS Properties: width, height,
+	- Divs & Spans
+	- IDs & Classes
+	- Positioning: static, relative, absolute, & fixed
+	- Floats & clearing
+	- Z-index
+	- Psuedo-classes
+	- How does a website work?
+(Domain & hosting)
+	- What's next?

+During Session 2, students create a new HTML page with more advanced styling & a simple layout.

 ## Theme customization